upavadi/tng-wp-login/README.md

   - If there is an anamoly in data, email is sent to administrator with detail s of the data held.

   - **Recaptcha V2** can be used by entering public & private keys and enabling recaptcha in admin panel>WP-TNG-Login> Captcha keys.
+  - If you have recaptcha V3 installed then there is no need to enable V2.

 ## **Password Reset**
  - Some Wordpress Password-Reset routines are re-written.